Wath you’ll find at the TSFM

 Three days of VR contents from all over the world available to Torino Short Film Market accredited guests thanks to the support of Proxima Milano.

-During the TSFM, workstations will be set up where the market’s film database can be consulted.
+During the TSFM, the Short Film Video Library will be launched.
 The TSFM’s video library, unlike those of other short film markets, results from a careful and deliberate selection: the films have been classified according to several criteria (topic, style, etc.) in order to facilitate access to the contents.
 The library will remain online and available to accredited participants for six months after the TSFM ends.

 All You Need Is Short